jonykrause/express-jade-coffee-compass-mocha/README.md

 #Express 3 boilerplate

 This boilerplate is the product of experimenting with Node.js.
-As I wasn't able to find a proper structured stack that fits my needs, I built this boilerplate.
+As I wasn't able to find a properly structured stack that fits my needs, I built this boilerplate.

 ## Documentation